 Maintaining your health following a catastrophic accident can be an expensive endeavor.
 You may be able to qualify for economic and medical assistance programs in your community.
 Additionally, if your accident was the result of someone else’s negligence, you may be able to recover medical expenses and lost wages as well as pain and suffering damages from the person who caused your spinal cord injury.

-If you would like to pursue an action against the person responsible for your injuries, it is important that you contact a spinal cord injury law firm in Washington, D.C., Virginia or Maryland to assist you.
+If you would like to pursue an action against the person responsible for your injuries, it is important that you contact a spinal cord injury law firm in Northern Virginia to assist you.
 You should seek legal advice promptly because your right to obtain monetary relief may be lost if you wait too long.